project-open-data/project-open-data.github.io/glossary.md

 ### Terms of Service

 Terms of Service provide a legal framework for developers to operate within.
 They set the stage for the business development relationships that will occur within an API ecosystem.
-Terms of Service should protect the API owner's company, assets and brand, but should also provide assurances for developers who are building businesses on top of an API. —*[source](http://apievangelist.com/buildingblocks/terms_of_use__conditions.php)*
+Terms of Service should protect the API owner’s company, assets and brand, but should also provide assurances for developers who are building businesses on top of an API. —*[source](http://apievangelist.com/buildingblocks/terms_of_use__conditions.php)*

 ### TSV